 The authors thank all the investigators, study staff, and volunteers involved in the studies.
-The authors thank Martin Maier, PhD, and Mark Schlegel, PhD, of Alnylam Pharmaceuticals for their review of and contributions to the manuscript.
-Medical editorial and writing support were provided by Kristin Runkle, PhD, and Courtney St. Amour, PhD, of Lumanity Scientific Inc., and were funded by Vir Biotechnology, Inc.
+The authors thank Martin Maier, PhD and Mark Schlegel, PhD of Alnylam Pharmaceuticals for their review of and contributions to the manuscript.
+Medical editorial and writing support was provided by Kristin Runkle, PhD, and Courtney St. Amour, PhD, of Cello Health Communications/SciFluent and was funded by Vir Biotechnology, Inc.